What is Physician-Patient Privilege in a Personal Injury Lawsuit?

 Physician-patient privilege is a serious matter.
 HIPAA specifies guidelines for maintaining patient privacy even posthumously.
 While a patient is living and receiving healthcare, statutes surrounding physician-patient privilege protect a patient’s medical records.
 This is per official HIPAA guidelines and any laws applicable in the state the patient resides.
-In the case of this article, we’ll explore Florida’s specific guidelines relating to physician-patient privilege after a patient dies.
+This Shaked Law Firm article we explain why Physician-patient privilege is a serious matter.
+HIPAA specifies guidelines for maintaining patient privacy.

 It’s important to understand the legal principle of waiver of privilege in full.
 It’s another area of Personal Injury law that becomes complex without a Board Certified lawyer.
 In a waiver of privilege, many state laws governing public health only require the disclosure of medical documentation.
 Records include imaging: CT, x-ray, MRI, lab results such as bloodwork, surgical notes and pathology reports.
 The disclosure applies only to hospitals and other physicians with direct knowledge of the patient’s case.